 Waiver of Premium Rider

 A waiver of premium rider ensures that you would not need to pay the premiums on your life insurance policy should you become totally disabled and can’t work.

-Accidental Death Benefit Rider/Double Indemnity Rider
+Accidental Death Benefit Rider

 Sometimes this rider also includes additional payment for dismemberment; you would collect money if you lost a limb or your sight.
-Life insurers do consider your occupation and hobbies when determining these premiums.
+Be aware that life insurers do consider your occupation and hobbies when determining these premiums.

 Return of Premium Rider

 There are many factors to consider when shopping for life insurance.
 The amount and type of life insurance you need depends on factors such as income, your dependents, debt, lifestyle, and how much risk you are willing to take.